Mortgage Down Payment Calculator 2021CASAPLORERTrusted & Transparent

 Although there are no hard and fast requirements, most programs follow a similar list of requirements:

-- Credit Score – Credit score should be at least 620, if credit score is lower than 620 check out FHA Loans.
+- Credit Score – Your credit score should be at least 620, but if your credit score is lower than 620, you can check out FHA Home Loans, which only have a minimum credit score requirement of 500.

-- Home Price & Location – The home price should be around the median home price in the area and certain areas are targeted over others such as low-income neighborhoods.
+- Home Price & Location– The home price should be around the median home price in the area and certain areas are targeted over others such as low-income neighborhoods.
+USDA home loans are only available for properties in designated rural areas.

-- First Time Home Buyer – Although there is no official rule, most programs help individuals who currently don’t own a home in order to increase the proportion of the population that owns homes.
+- First-Time Home Buyer – Although there is no official rule, most programs help individuals who currently don’t own a home to make housing more affordable for everyone.